xpepermint/approvedjs/README.md

 }
 ```

-Similar to filters, we first add validations and then execture the `validate` method to verify previously filtered input object.
+Similar to filters, we first add the validation, then we execute the `validate` method to verify previously filtered input object.
 If validation fails the method throws the `ValidationError`.
 Let's update the try/catch block above by adding the error handling logic.

 ```js
 let errors = null;